Your message burns in my heart and bones, and I cannot keep silent. (Jeremiah 20:9)

 unraveled in 2008.

-It seems to me that the take away of this word is that the very system Cooke advocated that we all are all
+It seems to me that the take away of this word is that the very system Cooke advocated that all of us are

 enslaved to is a "trouble," meaning it is not a good system.
 The question is how long will it last and what,